apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/CommandsManual.md

 | `-a` | Check all libraries are available. |
 | `-h` | print help |

 This command checks the availability of the Hadoop native code.
-See [\#NativeLibraries.html](#NativeLibraries.html) for more information.
+See [Native Libaries](./NativeLibraries.html) for more information.
 By default, this command only checks the availability of libhadoop.

 ### `classpath`